Give Your Child a Lifetime of Good Vision

 More Nearsightedness Around the Globe

-Myopia is already very common, affecting about half the global population, and it’s becoming even more prevalent in children.
+Myopia is already very common, affecting about one-third of the global population, and it’s becoming even more prevalent in children.
 Early research suggests this could be due to the amount of near focus activities kids engage in, like using the computer or a tablet, playing video games, and reading.

 Early detection through regular eye exams—especially if the child’s parents or older siblings have myopia—is key to slowing the progression of myopia.
 This refractive error can’t be reversed, but there are 3 main types of treatment that show great promise for controlling myopia.